curtsheller/notes/Students/_Learning/Notes of the Ukulele Fingerboard.md

 ## Other Drills

-- Random shapoes and name the notes.
+- Random shapes and name the notes.
 - Find ever \_\_\_\_\_?, Pick any natural, sharp or flat note and find all of them.
 - Close your eyes and out your finger on the ukulele, open your eyes and name the note.